Uncategorized – UW Graduate School Skip to content

 Effective October 13, 2021, the Graduate Opportunities & Minority Achievement Program, known as GO-MAP, is now the Office of Graduate Student Equity & Excellence, or GSEE (pronounced “gee-see”).

 It is the most recent name change in the Office’s over 50-years of service to students and the University.
 The name change is more than cosmetic.
-It represents not only a renewed commitment to supporting Black, Latinx, Native American and Pacific Islander* graduate students as individuals, but to dismantling the institutional barriers that inhibit their success at the University of Washington.
+It represents not only a renewed commitment to supporting graduate students impacted by racism and its intersections* as individuals, but to dismantling the institutional barriers that inhibit their success at the University of Washington.

 Why the name change now?